Not sure what an EORI number or what means for your business post-Brexit?

-However, to be able to apply you’ll need a Government Gateway ID for your organisation (or for yourself if you’re a sole trader).
-If you haven’t got one then you will need to apply for that first, and this will add to the total application time.
+To be able to apply, you’ll need a Government Gateway ID for your organisation (or for yourself if you’re a sole trader).
+If you haven’t got one, you can create one when you apply.

 It’s also likely that as a trader your business is VAT-registered.
-And if your business is registering for VAT because you now meet the threshold, then that process should be completed first because you will need the VAT details.
+And if your business is registering for VAT because you now meet the threshold, that process should be completed first because you’ll need the VAT details.

-- Your Government Gateway ID and password, as mentioned above, plus any mobile device you might have configured to complete two-factor authentication (that is, being sent an authorisation login code via mobile phone SMS or using an authentication app)
+- Your Government Gateway ID and password, plus any mobile device you might have configured to complete two-factor authentication (that is, being sent an authorisation login code via mobile phone SMS or using an authentication app).

-- A business will need to provide its VAT number and effective date of registration, which can be found on the VAT registration certificate (or you might ask your accountant if you have one)
+- To provide the VAT number and effective date of registration if your business is registered for UK VAT.
+These details can be found on the VAT registration certificate (or you could check with your accountant if you have one).

-- The Unique Taxpayer Reference (UTR) for your business, or yourself if a sole trader/other one-person trader—this will be found in tax returns
+- The Unique Taxpayer Reference (UTR) for your business, or yourself if a sole trader/other one-person trader.
+This can be found in your tax returns.

-How long does it take to get an EORI number?
+How long does it take to get an EORI number after applying?

-HMRC says you should receive one immediately although adds that “it could take three days” if additional checks need to be made.
+HMRC says you should receive one immediately, although it adds that “it could take three days” if additional checks need to be made.